 99 (fabulous) Designs

 Recently I shared with everyone my desire and quest for a new logo for my blog.
-In this post, I showed you some of my favorite contenders for the prize.
 Well, I have arrived at a winner.
 Before the big reveal, first let me walk you through the process of getting my dream logo.

 I used the site 99 Designs.
 It’s social media for graphic design!
 Here is how it works: